akshat04/Blogger/README.md

   <section>
             <h2>Project Overview</h2>
             <p>This project is a personal blog website built using Node.js.
 It allows users to read, write, and delete blog posts.
-The website features a user-friendly interface and is designed to be responsive and accessible on various devices.</p>
+The website features a user-friendly interface designed to be responsive and accessible on various devices.</p>
         </section>

   <section>